-Usually I recommend wearing your bulkiest clothing to save room in your suitcase, but since it’s such a long flight to South Africa, comfort is more important.
+Comfort is important on such a long flight!
 I love pants with an elastic waistband and layers on top so you can adjust to aircraft cabin temperatures.
-Compression socks are important and throw on a pair of sneakers or other walking shoes that you’ll use throughout the trip.
+Compression socks are important for your health.
+Finish it off with a pair of sneakers or other walking shoes that you’ll use throughout the trip.

 If you have space in your carry-on after the essentials, throw a change of clothes in your bag.
 You never know if you’ll be separated from your main suitcase, so even just a change of underwear can keep you fresh!

 For more on packing the perfect carry-on item for long flights, check out my full guide:

 What to pack to survive (and maybe even be comfortable on) your next overnight flight.

 What to Wear on Safari in South Africa

 Light colored (tan, beige, etc.) clothing is best for safaris.
 White shows dust, bright colors make you conspicuous to animals, and dark clothes attract mosquitoes and other insects.

 Layers are best, since it can be cool for dawn game drives.
 You may also want long sleeves and pants at times when mosquitoes are out since it will help prevent bites.

 - Try this quick-dry shirt with “BugsAway” technology for men and for women

 - Prana’s water resistant pants with lots of pockets are great for women and for men.